 “Polluter pays” approach increases consumer awareness and care for the environment, according to Dardan Abazi from INDEP

 Kosovo*, which was forced last month to roll out systematic, temporary electricity outages, should also invest in energy efficiency through the Economic Revival Package and accelerate investments in district heating as soon as possible to reduce electricity demand, in Dardani’s view.
-He also cited the lack of market liberalization and of a one stop shop for energy upgrades of homes as obstacles for building green energy capacities.
+He also cited the lack of market liberalization and of a one stop shop for energy upgrades of homes as obstacles to building green energy capacities.

 The future of the energy system there is still under debate as a gas pipeline proposal failed, a coal plant project was canceled and the reconstruction of existing coal plants is uncertain.
 Abazi said some of the potential solutions would be market integration with Albania, support for prosumers, the inclusion of taxes for users of fossil resources and a carbon tax.